jonpho/masters-pool-app/README.md

 - mysql 8
 - Docker

+## Docker One Command Setup Instruction

+1. Run the following command `make clean_build` This command will build and setup the DB then start the containers

-## Docker Setup Instructions
+## Docker Step By Step Instructions

-1. run the following command `docker compose up`
+1. Run the following command to build the containers `make build`
-2. run the follwing to migrate the db `docker compose run web rails db:migrate`
+2. Run the following commmand to setup the DB `make db_setup`
+3. Start the containers for the app `make up`

+## Make Commands of Note

+`make up` Starts All Containers
+`make down` Stops All Containers

 ## Local Setup Instructions